Rostrevor Mountain Bike Trail, Co. Down

 Kilbroney Park, Rostrevor, Co.
 Down ©Tourism Ireland by Bernie Brown

 Kilbroney Park, the former estate of the Ross family, is the heart of outdoor activity in Rostrevor.
+The grounds are divided into lower parkland and upper forest trails, catering to both casual visitors and avid hikers.
 Highlights include:

-• Cloughmore Stone – a massive granite boulder perched 1,000 ft (300 m) above the village.
-Geologists identify it as a glacial erratic; legend claims Finn McCool threw it from the Cooley Mountains.
-Walking around the stone seven times is said to bring good luck.
+• Cloughmore Stone – A massive granite boulder perched roughly 1,000 ft (300 m) above the village.
+Geologists identify it as a glacial erratic, while legend claims Finn McCool threw it from the Cooley Mountains.
+Locals say walking around the stone seven times brings good luck.

-• Kodak Corner – a belvedere just beyond the stone offering postcard‑perfect views across Carlingford Lough to the sea.
+• Kodak Corner – A belvedere just beyond the stone offering panoramic views across Carlingford Lough to the sea.

 Fairy Glen Walk

 The Fairy Glen follows the Kilbroney River from the bridge at the park entrance, winding through riverside meadow, woodland and open parkland.
-The 6‑mile linear route is popular with anglers (brown and sea trout) and walkers who enjoy the tranquil atmosphere that inspired the name.
+The six-mile linear route is popular with anglers targeting brown and sea trout, as well as walkers who appreciate the tranquil, shaded atmosphere that inspired the name.
+The path is well-maintained and suitable for a leisurely stroll or a brisk hike.

 Mountain Biking

-Rostrevor Forest hosts an extensive network of mountain‑bike trails operated by Bike Mourne.
-The trail system includes 16.4 mi of red (intermediate), 10.4 mi of black (difficult) and 1.9 mi of orange (extreme) routes.
-An uplift service shuttles riders from the Kilbroney Park car park to higher sections, making the area a magnet for both local and visiting bikers.
+Rostrevor Forest hosts an extensive network of mountain-bike trails operated by Bike Mourne.
+The trail system caters to a range of abilities, featuring intermediate red routes, challenging black trails and extreme orange sections.
+An uplift service shuttles riders from the Kilbroney Park car park to higher trailheads, reducing the climb and making the area a magnet for both local and visiting cyclists.
+E-bike tours are also available for those who prefer a more relaxed pace.

-• Fiddler’s Green International Festival – held each July since 1987, the multi‑day event features up to 200 concerts, workshops, dances and art exhibitions across venues such as St Bronagh’s GAA club, local schools and an open‑air stage in the village centre.
+• Fiddler’s Green International Festival – Held each July, the multi-day event features dozens of concerts, workshops, traditional dances and art exhibitions across village venues, including St Bronagh’s GAA club and an open-air stage.

-• Kilfeaghan Dolmen – a 5,000‑year‑old portal tomb on the Kilkeel road, with a 35‑ton capstone, offers a glimpse into Neolithic life.
+• Kilfeaghan Dolmen – A 5,000-year-old portal tomb on the Kilkeel road, featuring a massive capstone, offers a quiet glimpse into Neolithic life.

 Food, Drink & Accommodation

-• The Oystercatcher – boutique hotel on the lough’s edge with rooftop terrace views.
+• The Oystercatcher – Boutique hotel on the lough’s edge with a rooftop terrace.

-• The Rostrevor Inn – 18th‑century coaching inn offering en‑suite rooms, a lively bar and a bistro serving locally sourced seafood.
+• The Rostrevor Inn – An 18th-century coaching inn offering en-suite rooms, a traditional bar and a bistro focusing on local seafood.

-• Rostrevor Mountain Lodge – glamping pods and lodge rooms for a rustic stay.
+• Rostrevor Mountain Lodge – Glamping pods and lodge rooms for a nature-focused stay.

-• The Church – former chapel turned bistro on Cloughmore Road, noted for its striking arches and continental menu.
+• The Church – A former chapel turned bistro on Cloughmore Road, known for its striking arches and continental menu.

 Practical Information